alinowshad/alinowshad.github.io/_pages/about.md

 Welcome to my webpage!
 I'm currently a Ph.D student at the [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), honorably under the supervision of Prof. [Yinjun Wu](https://wuyinjun-1993.github.io/).
 Before that, I obtained my master's degree from the [Politecnico di Milano (Polytechnic University of Milan (polimi))](https://www.polimi.it/en/) in 2025.

-My research interests lie at the intersection of the data science, data management and machine learning (see the Research Overview page for more details).
+My research interests lie at the intersection of the data mining, data management and deep learning.

 Recent News
 ======
 Comming Soon:
-- Comming soon
+- August 2025 one paper accepted by Neurocomputing
+- August 2025 one paper accepted by Cluster Computing
+- March 2025 one paper accepted by Journal of Forecasting
+- January 2025 one paper accepted by International Journal of Data Science and Analytics
+- January 2024 one paper accepted by Expert Systems with Applications

 Selected Publications
 ======